"Love is not a feeling, love is an action...Love is as love does." -- M. Scott Peck

 that connection gets frayed during daily life and has to be constantly renewed.)
 Maybe he's actually afraid -- of the mean kid at school, or the monsters

-in his closet, or losing your love to his sibling, or of never being good enough to stop you from yelling at him.
+in his closet, or losing your love to his sibling, or of never being good enough for to stop yelling at him.

 1. Stop and take a deep breath.
 Just the act of noticing your breathing and increasing the oxygen to your brain gives you a moment of

 choice.
 You don't have to act on whatever's triggering you.
-You could just choose love.
-Really.
+You could just choose love right now, and sort this out when you feel more compassion.

 2. Recognize your anger as a physiological hijacking that is poisoning the situation you're in.
 Take another deep breath.